This post may contain affiliate links. Read my full disclosure here.

 - Salsa (Restaurant Style Salsa is the best!)

 - Diced avocado

-Can the tacos be made gluten free?
-As long as you use corn tortillas, and gluten free tamari instead of soy sauce, these tacos are gluten free.
+- Gluten free – As long as you use corn tortillas and gluten free tamari instead of soy sauce, these tacos are gluten free.

-How long will the tofu taco meat keep?
-It will keep in a covered container for 3-4 days in the refrigerator.
-I haven’t tried freezing it, and I don’t think it would work.
+- How long does it last?
+The taco “meat” will keep in a covered container for 3 to 4 days in the refrigerator.
+I don’t recommend freezing it.

 Tofu Taco "Meat"

 - Optional: salsa, diced avocado, diced tomatoes, non-dairy cheese shreds, shredded lettuce, cilantro